paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 In this theoretical example, once we have processed a job we mark finished or put on another job list for a dispatcher to decide what to do next.
 Note that this example only works with small numbers of jobs, processing between 30 and 60 jobs a second.

-There is also a function to move to the end of a list for better dispersal of usage (LRU - least used).
-Can also used to move an item to the end of the list regardless of priority.
+There is a function to move to the end of a list for better dispersal of usage (LRU - least used).
+It can be used to move an item to the end of the list regardless of priority.

 ```c#
 var result = jobs.First.Item;